Jukwa and Winneba, Ghana

 Support | Community Initiatives in Ghana

-Amizade volunteers live in the overgrown village of Jukwa, about 20 miles north of Cape Coast.
-A little over a decade ago, Jukwa had no electricity, it had no public water, and cell phones were nowhere to be found.
-Change has been fast for the town, which now boasts all of the aforementioned amenities, as well as a series of paved roads, a nice guest house, and a growing small business base.
+Amizade Participants live in the overgrown village of Jukwa, a member of the former Denkyira Kingdom, about 20 miles north of Cape Coast.
+A little over a decade ago, Jukwa had no electricity, no public water, and cell phones were nowhere to be found.
+Change has been fast for the town, which now boasts all of the aforementioned amenities, as well as a series of paved roads, a guest house, and a growing small business base.

-Alternatively, volunteers may visit and stay in the town of Winneba, Ghana.
-Winneba is a historic fishing port in south Ghana, lying on the south coast, about 90 miles east of Cape Coast.
-While in Winneba, volunteers work with Amizade’s community partner Challenging Heights.
+While in Ghana, Participants will also visit and stay in the town of Winneba.
+Winneba is a historic fishing port, located on the south coast, about 90 miles east of Cape Coast.
+During their time in Winneba, Participants will work with Amizade’s community partners who are at the forefront of Ghana’s fight against child slavery and human trafficking.

 Flights 3 nonstop routes now from the US (10 hours)| Visa Yes, obtained through mail to the embassy